mochi716/TeaCode-Test-Contacts/README.md

 ## Implemented Features
 1. **Used Redux**: This project is simple and there was no need to use redux, but I have done with Redux
-2. **Pagenation**: Without pagenation, it takes a little long time to show all contacts list.
+2. **Pagination**: Without pagination, it takes a little long time to show all contacts list.

 ## To run on Local